alexandresanlim/Badges4-README.md-Profile/README.md

 ![image]({BadgeURLHere})
 ```

-3. Copy and paste on your profile 🎉
+3. Paste on your profile 🎉

 ## Menu